How To Keep Cool In Bed At Night

 A good one will still be a bit of an investment, but it’s much cheaper than installing air con in a home that wasn’t built with it included.
 You can find them online and in large home improvement stores.

-If you’re interested in air conditioning, I recommend doing plenty of research before you invest in it.
 One helpful overview article I recommend from the US is at Familyhandyman.com.
-And another good article can be found on the UK website homebuilding.co.uk.
+Another good article can be found on the UK website homebuilding.co.uk.

-7. Do exercise earlier
+7. Do exercise earlier in the day

-Personally, if I go to bed at 10 p.m. in the summer, I try to be finishing up in the gym by 7 p.m. at the latest whenever possible.
+Personally, if I go to bed at 10 p.m. in the summer, I try to be finishing up in the gym by 7 p.m. at the very latest whenever possible.

 8. Adjust your meals for hot weather